 It is often said that legalising prostitution would make it safe and reduce the stigma for the women involved.
-If this were true, we would see the benefits in the state of Victoria, in Australia, where the sex trade has been completely legal for the last 33 years – since 1984.
+If this were true, we would see the benefits in the state of Victoria, in Australia, where the sex trade has been completely legal since 1984.

 I draw on my experience as a receptionist in a high-end legal brothel in central Melbourne (in the state of Victoria) to show that stigma for the women is still alive and legalisation has not improved conditions or social acceptance for women in prostitution.
 I worked in that brothel for two years from 2008, while I was studying.
 I also worked briefly in another legal brothel in an industrial area on the outskirts of Melbourne.

 I worked the night shift (6 pm to 6 am), two or three nights a week.
 Every single shift there was an incident of harassment, verbal abuse, violence or rough treatment towards the women.
 I also experienced sexual harassment and verbal abuse from the punters; even the phone calls were harassing.